 - Place in freezer at least 8 hours or overnight.

-- Scoop slush into individual glasses and garnish with apple (I spiralized mine) and mint.
+- Scoop slush into individual glasses and garnish with apple (I spiralized mine, but sliced or chopped also works) and mint.

 Looks great, Sues!
 Be good with some donuts, too.

 Yes, this is the perfect week for a drink like this!

 What I love about these slushy drinks is since the "ice" part is mostly yummy ingredients, when it melts it doesn't water the drink down.